 Locations of the movie Dunkirk

-The film which is expected to break box office records was shot in several locations across Europe but many sequences including the beach scenes were shot in exactly the same coastal spots where the 1940 evacuation took place.
+The film was shot in several locations across Europe but many sequences including the beach scenes were shot in exactly the same coastal spots where the 1940 evacuation took place.

 The town of Dunkirk features several historical tributes to WW2 and Operation Dynamo.
 The Dunkirk War Museum serves as a fitting memorial of the events, with in depth explanations, maps, guns and uniforms used by soldiers during the operation.
 In the town’s centre the cemetery remembers those who lost their lives with a dedicated British War graves section for both named and unknown soldiers.